nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes:**<br>

-If duplicated students are found in the list of names and NUSNET IDs input, and error will be thrown to inform you of the clash, and the group will not be created.
+If duplicated students are found in the list of names and NUSNET IDs input, an error will be shown to inform you of the clash, and the group will not be created.
 </div>